 This is a sponsored guest post, even so, I think it's is very relative to anyone who is thinking of shipping anything to Australia.

 Once you begin getting the wheels into motion and make arrangements for your lifestyle change, potentially the most stressful thing, apart from stepping on the plane, will be shipping your household to Australia.

 A quick and easy way to remove that stress is to invest in the services of a reliable and reputable international shipping company.

 1. Hire a reputable international moving company.

-Your international moving company will endeavour to safeguard your belongings and deliver on time, and with a minimum of fuss.
+Your international moving company will endeavor to safeguard your belongings and deliver on time, and with a minimum of fuss.
 They’ll do the hard work, packing and wrapping your precious belongings into a container and safely deliver them to you in Australia.

-Choose a company where they carry the FAIM logo; the highest quality assurance standard recognised internationally.
+Choose a company where they carry the FAIM logo; the highest quality assurance standard recognized internationally.
 Routine audits are performed to ensure quality standards are upheld.

-FIDI is another; an internationally recognised organisation which accredits movers around the world to work together.
+FIDI is another internationally recognized organization that accredits movers around the world to work together.
 This means a London based company can liaise with an Australian based company to ensure moves are carried out with full teams and proper equipment in both countries.

 Experiencing a successful international relocation is highly attributed to experience.
 Removal companies who have been in the industry for 80 years or more are the way to go!
 Professional, highly-trained removalists know how to care for your move every step of the way.

 Avoid packing items that will be confiscated, or hold up your goods in quarantine unnecessarily.
 This means those small items of food, animal, and plant materials finding their way into your vacuum, lawnmower, or even garden tools.